 What’s worth seeing and doing around town this weekend?

 Let us know in the comments.

-[ 5 February, 2012; 11:00 am to 2:00 pm. ] Territory And Municipal Services have an interesting piece on their plans celebrate World Wetlands Day:
+[ 5 February 2012 at 11:00 am; ] Territory And Municipal Services have an interesting piece on their plans celebrate World Wetlands Day:

 Free children’s activities include a jumping castle, face painters, balloons, parachute games, a patting zoo and the largest ibis bird you’ll ever see.

 Take a walk through the wetlands and enjoy unique wildlife in their natural habitat.
 Bring your binoculars to [...]

 [ 14 December 2011 to 29 March 2012. ]

 The annual exhibit of political cartoons, Behind the Lines, opened yesterday at MAD.